stefcot/les-echos/README.md

 Regardless of point 1 and 2, the page should be responsive.

-1. Implement the styling using what you like to use (chakra-ui, material-ui or something else)
+1. Implement the styling using the ui library that you like to use.
-2. Implement the styling yourself, using the library of your choice (we are using styled-components and pandaCSS for instance)
+2. Implement the styling yourself, using the library (css, css in js etc) of your choice.

 :warning: We are not asking for a pixel perfect copy of the figma, we just wanted to gave you a direction on where to go, it does not have to be the exact same thing really, surprise us :warning: